Making the Goal: How the USL is Opening Doors for Female Athletes

 Generating new opportunities for athletes is always at the top of the United Soccer League's (USL) radar—especially female youth athletes.
 Currently, if you were a girl's soccer player interested in a pro career path, the opportunities were virtually non-existent.

 Organized women's soccer leagues were introduced in the United States in the early 1950s.
 The Craig Club Girls Soccer League, which consisted of four teams out of St. Louis, Missouri, played 15-game seasons in 1950 and 1951.
-However, it wasn't until 1972's Title XI gender equality legislation that brought more women and young girls to play the sport.
+However, it wasn't until 1972's Title IX gender equality legislation that brought more women and young girls to play the sport.
 Finally, in 1995, the first national women's league was created.

 The drive and passion for sport across the country drove USL to grow women's soccer opportunities overall.
 With the 2020 pandemic impacting all sports, there was time to take a step back and see how this league could change for the better.